 Are you unable to make it to campus, but want to take some of the most interesting courses offered at Western Michigan University?
 No problem!
 Online courses are available and many of them satisfy general education requirements.

 If you are seeking a useful minor, one that introduces you to religions and cultures from around the world, consider the fully available online minor in comparative religion.
 The requirements are the same as for the on-campus minor.
-Contact Dr. Kevin Wanner, undergraduate advisor, and start taking classes today.
+Contact Thomas Mills, Undergraduate CAS Advisor, and start taking classes today.

 WMU's Department of Comparative Religion has created a new online graduate certificate in spirituality, culture and health.
 Health and human services professionals throughout the United States will benefit from this unique new certificate created to address the needs of people who serve an increasingly diverse population.